 The H stands for Henry C. Muller.

 The business of Henry C. Muller was listed under bottlers of lager beer, Carlton Ave c.
 Guy, Far Rockaway in the 1899 and 1903 Trow Business Directory of the Borough of Queens.
 He was also listed in the New York State Liquor Tax Holder Directory for 1898.
 The business was not listed in the 1890 Lain’s Directory for Brooklyn (Far Rockaway).
-Based on this information, the business started sometime in the early to mid 1890’s.
+Based on this information, the business likely started sometime in the mid 1890’s.

 According to the November 15, 1903 issue of American Carbonator and American Bottler:

 H.C.
 Muller, Far Rockaway, NY, makes high grade beverages and has many customers.”